 CHP investigates case of Legionnaires' disease in hospital

-"Epidemiological investigations with SH are ongoing to identify potential sources of infection, high-risk exposure and clusters, if any.
-Relevant water samples and environmental swabs will be collected from potential sources for laboratory testing," a spokesman for the CHP said.
+"Epidemiological investigations with HKSH are ongoing to identify potential sources of infection, high-risk exposure and clusters, if any.
+Relevant water samples and environmental swabs have been collected from potential sources for laboratory testing," a spokesman for the CHP said.

-Tracing of contacts including staff and in-patients in the relevant ward is ongoing and those identified will be put under medical surveillance.
+Tracing of contacts including staff and in-patients in the relevant ward is ongoing and those identified have been put under medical surveillance.
 The CHP has provided health advice against LD to staff and in-patients, including those with weakened immunity who should use sterile or boiled water for drinking, tooth brushing and mouth rinsing.
 Investigation is ongoing.